-Competitors must wear full wetsuit for the swim, you can wear gloves and boots.
+Competitors must wear full wetsuit for the swim and you can wear gloves and boots.
 A Braveheart swim cap will be provided.

 The swim will be a deep water start.
 The course will be 2 laps, at the completion of your swim you will exit the water where you entered.
 The course may change due to weather conditions and sea state.
 There will be buoys marking the route and larger buoys marking the turn points.
 Canoes and safety boats will be on hand for any swimmer experiencing difficulties.
 If any swimmer does experience difficulties, they should turn on their back and raise their hand.